kelechi055/wheel-of-fortune/README.md

 # **Setup**

-1. **Requirements**: Ensure you have Java installed on your system.

-2. **Compile**: Use the command javac Main.java to compile the program.

-3. **Run**: Use the command java Main to start the game.
+🤫W.I.P

 # **Notes**

-    • The game currently features a fixed puzzle ("Game of Thrones").
+    • The game currently features a short list of movies.
     • The outcomes of the spins and the amount won or lost are randomized.
     • The program responds to both uppercase and lowercase inputs for choices and guesses.